 Both Stone Barns Center for Food and Agriculture and Blue Hill at Stone Barns opened their doors to the public in April 2004.
-The partnership between a nonprofit education center and a restaurant was rare.
-Together, we set out to demonstrate the concept of an ecological cuisine—seasonal and regionally appropriate food grown and raised in harmony with the ecosystem of which the farm is a part.
+The collaboration between a nonprofit education center and a restaurant is a uniquely rare and powerful partnership.
+Together, we set out to demonstrate the concept of an ecological food culture that is defined by a delicious and innovative cuisine—seasonal and regionally appropriate food grown and raised in harmony with the ecosystem of which the farm and artisans are a part.

 In the two decades that have followed, our work has grown beyond an initial focus on delicious food and public awareness to include the interdisciplinary training of farmers, chefs and artisans that actively shapes an ecological food culture.
 We have expanded our multi-species grazing management program to include more than 400 acres of forest and grasslands in partnership with the Rockefeller State Park Preserve.
 This mutually beneficial relationship has established an ecological foundation that enriches our agricultural impact and inspires further innovation and experimentation in the field, kitchen and beyond.

 The integrated partnerships with Blue Hill restaurant, Rockefeller State Park and a multitude of academic, institutional, expert and artisan collaborations have woven into a rich fabric of impactful initiatives and catalysts for food system change.
 Through research collaborations, workshops, conferences, convening and enjoyment, Stone Barns Center has shaped the landscape and provided a valuable platform that has only just begun to realize its potential to influence resilient and sustainable change in the food system.